Working Groups - Genetic Associations and Mechanisms in Oncology (GAME-ON) Initiative

-The GAME-ON Initiative established working groups between the five projects in order share expertise, spread knowledge across all five projects, and streamline results between cancer types.
-Working groups specialize in one scientific area and include experts from each of the five projects.
+The GAME-ON Initiative established working groups between the five projects in order to share expertise, spread knowledge across all five projects, and streamline results between cancer types.
+Working groups specialized in one scientific area and included experts from each of the five projects.

 Analytic and Risk Modeling Working Group